Business Competencies Courses

 Pricing Techniques

 Nine (9) specific techniques used by suppliers will be discussed in this ½-day program.
-Negotiation strategies to counteract and techniques will be presented.
+Negotiation strategies and techniques to counteract will be presented.

 As a result of attending this program, participants will be able to: